rahulkrishna-s/imdb-eda-notebooks/reports/analysis_summary.md

   After splitting the dataframe, it was noted that 'Drama' genre dominated the dataset in terms of volume with close to 600 movies of that type.
 The second and third movies of that count, 'Comedy' and 'Crime' each had count below only 200.
 But the ratings and gross by genre analysis showed a different story.
   Among the top 10 genres by count, 'Mystery' had the highest median rating.
 'Adventure', 'Animation' and 'Action' was the genres that had highest median gross near 100 million dollars.
 Drama had low median gross only with many outliers.
 It showed 'Adventure', 'Animation' and 'Action' were more safer investments in terms of risk from a financial perspective despite the high volume of 'Drama' genre movies among the top rated movies list.
 ### 3.3 Rating vs. Revenue: Weak Correlation
-  The correlation heatmap of the dataframe showed how interdependant each variabls were and how they affected eachother.
+  The correlation heatmap of the dataframe showed how interdependant each variables were and how they affected eachother.
 The most interesting observation was the weak correlation between Revenue and IMDB_Rating.
 The correlation was very low of only 0.1.
 This implies just because a film have very positive reception or high ratings doesnt mean it will have high gross revenue.
 That is, revenue doesnt necessarily follow ratings.
   But the good correlation of Number of votes with IMDB rating and gross was noted, with the correlation being 0.5.
 ### 3.4 Critics vs. Audience: General Agreement with Outliers
   The reg plot of Meta_Score vs IMDB_ratings showed a line that indicated positive linear relationship.
 It means critics and audience tend to agree with eachother on movie ratings more often than not in this dataset.
 But there were also movies that both disagreed on, like the movie 'Notorious(1946)' that the critics rated a perfect 100 but only got 7.9 imdb rating and also movies like 'I am Sam(2001)' that got only 28 out of 100 from the movie critics but was loved by the general audience.